beckybratu/bratu-world-richest/README.md

 # BratuWorldRichest

 Bloomberg's list of the richest people in the world fluctuates constantly.
-Stay on top of it with this gem.
+Stay on top of it with this gem, which scrapes Bloomberg's constantly updated list of billionaires: https://www.bloomberg.com/billionaires/

+The gem reveals who the top three richest people in the world are at this very moment, including information on their net worth, country of origin and industry.

 ## Installation